cars10/elasticvue/README.md

 This branch is used to rewrite elasticvue in quasar because i am fed up with vuetify.

+I will also convert everything to vue 3 and `script setup`.

 Current State:

 | Feature            | Status         |